Understanding facial anatomy is an essential aspect of being a successful cosmetic injector.

 Having proper Botox training and certification will ensure that you know Botox injection techniques and skills needed to provide this service.

-Understanding facial anatomy means, you are able to:
+Understanding facial anatomy means, you can:

 - Identify key facial muscles, including nerves and tissues as they relate to facial aesthetics.